 Applying Dr. King's philosophy to everyday life requires a conscious effort to cultivate resilience, adaptability, and a commitment to continuous improvement.
 Here are some practical tips and expert advice for embracing the spirit of "If you can't fly, then run":

 - Set realistic goals and break them down into smaller steps: One of the biggest obstacles to progress is feeling overwhelmed by the magnitude of the task at hand.
 By setting realistic goals and breaking them down into smaller, manageable steps, you can create a sense of momentum and make the journey feel less daunting.
-For example, if you want to write a book, start by setting a daily word count goal.
+To give you an idea, if you want to write a book, start by setting a daily word count goal.
 If you want to learn a new skill, break it down into smaller modules and focus on mastering one at a time.

 - Cultivate a growth mindset: A growth mindset is the belief that your abilities and intelligence can be developed through dedication and hard work.
 This mindset is essential for overcoming challenges and persevering in the face of setbacks.
 Embrace failures as learning opportunities and focus on continuous improvement rather than perfection.
 Read books, take courses, and seek out mentors who can help you develop your skills and knowledge.